 Lake Placid is an interesting small town proud of its chief product, brilliantly colored caladiums

-The Caladium Festival will offer arts and crafts, wine tasting, a beer garden, food booths, entertainment, an antique and classic car show plus a swamp buggy and airboat show.
+The Caladium Festival will offer arts and crafts, wine tasting, a beer garden, food booths, entertainment and an antique and classic car show.
 There is a schedule of entertainment that includes cloggers, country bands, classic rock, blue grass and local favorites.